augustjohnson/dndkc/docs/factions/the-iron-fists.md

 ## Roles within the Iron Fists
 * **Reclaimer** - Responsible for protection of Valmest, and the enforcement of it's laws.
 * **High Reclaimer** - Responsible for the direction of the Iron Fists.
 Usually reclusive, and by tradition speaks almost exclusively with the Reclaimer.
+* **Arcane Hunter** - Select few of the Iron Fists who are allowed to dabble in magic.
+A highly regarded position and highly regulated.
+Only approved schools of magic and spells are taught...all others are strictly forbidden.

 ## Notable Members